-- You must only use approved plant protection products. - Plant protection products must be used in compliance with the conditions attached to the approval. - You must follow the principles of good plant protection practice, as set out in the Code of Practice for Using Plant Protection Products. - You must consider alternatives to the use of plant protection products, and the principles of integrated control.
+- You must only use approved plant protection products. - Plant protection products must be used in compliance with the conditions attached to the approval. - You must follow the principles of good plant protection practice and sustainable use and, whenever possible, as set out in the Code of Practice for Using Plant Protection Products. - You must consider alternatives to the use of plant protection products, and the principles of integrated control.

-For further information on placing of plant protection products on the market please contact Health and Safety Executive on telephone number 0800 0320121 or visit the DARD website www.dardni.gov.uk/cross-compliance
+For further information on placing of plant protection products on the market please contact Health and Safety Executive on telephone number 0800 0320121 or visit the DARD website www.dardni.gov.uk/cross-compliance conditions and of the possibilities for cultural and biological control.